edoardoruffoli/Statistics/README.md

 # Statistics
-Statistics projects realized using R and Python as part of the Statistica II exam.
+Statistics projects realized using R and Python as part of the _Statistica II_ exam @University of Pisa.

+## Project structure
+ - `report.pdf`: report of the analysis (written in italian)
-Each project contains a report (written in italian), a .csv file containing the data on which the analysis was carried out and the source files used for the analysis.
+ - `tabella.csv`: contains the data on which the analysis was carried out
+ - `scripts`: R and/or Python scripts used to perform the analysis

 ## Project 1: Predicting NBA Teams Wins using Linear Regression Analysis